Quantor97/LVS-Tram/README.md

 # LVS - Tram

-This project implements a tram system using the **LVS (Lua Vehicle System)** framework for Garry's Mod, providing a realistic and interactive transportation system for your game.
+This project implements a tram system using the **LVS (Luna's Vehicle System)** framework for Garry's Mod, providing a more modern, realistic and interactive transportation system for the game.

 ## Table of Contents
 - [About the Project](#about-the-project)